Lidang-Jiang/Lidang-Jiang.github.io/_pages/cv.md

 During my graduate studies, I primarily focused on research at the intersection of AI and lithium-ion batteries (LiBs).
 As the first author, I have published two papers in _Energy_ and _Applied Energy_ (both are Q1 journals in CAS and JCR rankings).
 Throughout these three years of master's studies, I developed the ability to independently conduct interdisciplinary research.

-While working as a large model algorithm engineer, I learned and mastered technologies such as word embedding models, RAG (Milvus), Agents, LangChain, fine-tuning, chain-of-thought, few-shot learning, large model testing, and common large model (e.g., company's self-developed TeleChat, QWen, ChatGPT) API usage methods.
+While working as a large language model algorithm engineer, I learned and mastered technologies such as word embedding models, RAG (Milvus), Agents, LangChain, fine-tuning, chain-of-thought, few-shot learning, large model testing, and common large model (e.g., company's self-developed TeleChat, QWen, ChatGPT) API usage methods.
 Additionally, I also learned and mastered front-end development technologies.

 My current research interests include AI4Science, Agents, Generative AI, Deep Learning, LLMs, and MLsys.